 Check Price on Amazon →

-The 3M DH240MB uses Command Adhesive — the same removable strips used in Command hooks — to attach a document clip to the side of your monitor.
-The advantage over permanent adhesive mounts is that Command strips remove cleanly when you want to reposition or take it with you to a different workstation.
+The 3M DH240MB uses Command Adhesive — the same removable strips found in Command hooks — to attach a document clip to the side of your monitor.
+The advantage over permanent adhesive: Command strips are engineered to come off cleanly when you want to reposition or move to a different workstation.

 The dual-mode clip slides in up to five sheets one-handed for quick reference, or clamps shut to hold up to 30 sheets for longer documents.
-The arm swings away when not needed.
-At $15, it is the cheapest document holder in this roundup that still works.
+The arm swings away when not in use.
+At $15, it’s the cheapest option in this roundup that actually solves the problem.

-Best For: Occasional use, travel setups, people who want to try a monitor document holder without committing.
+Best for: Occasional use, travel setups, anyone who wants to try a monitor document holder without spending much.

 Check Price on Amazon